jonnonz1/nz-statute-book/acts/public/2007/major-events-management-act-2007.md

   (a) goods or services; or
   (b) a brand of goods or services; or
   (c) a person who provides goods or services.
 ExamplesThe Football World Cup finals are to be held in New Zealand in 2007.
-The Football World Cup finals are declared to be a major event under section 7.All combinations of the words Football, World, and Cup are declared to be major event words under section 8.Example 1The World's Best Cup Makers Limited is a New Zealand business that was established in 1982.
-For many years it has advertised itself with a slogan that states Maker of cups and trophies for all sporting events, from football to synchronised swimming! and a logo that shows a football player kicking a football.
+The Football World Cup finals are declared to be a major event under section 7.All combinations of the words “Football”, “World”, and “Cup” are declared to be major event words under section 8.Example 1The World's Best Cup Makers Limited is a New Zealand business that was established in 1982.
+For many years it has advertised itself with a slogan that states “Maker of cups and trophies for all sporting events, from football to synchronised swimming!” and a logo that shows a football player kicking a football.
 The World's Best Cup Makers Limited continues to operate and promote itself in this way during the period when the Football World Cup finals are held in New Zealand.The World's Best Cup Makers Limited does not have the written authorisation of the major event organiser for the use of its company name, its advertising, its slogan, or its logo.This is not a breach of section 10 because of the exception in section 12(1)(d)(ii).Example 2Daily Newspaper A produces a 20-page Football World Cup supplement.
 It contains a schedule of the games to be played during the Football World Cup finals, an explanation of the rules of football, and details about each of the teams and the players and coaches in each of those teams.
 The supplement also contains a lot of advertising, none of which breaches section 10.
-However, Company B has paid Daily Newspaper A for the right to state on the cover of the supplement Coverage of the Football World Cup finals is brought to you by Company B.Neither Daily Newspaper A nor Company B has the written authorisation of the major event organiser for Company B's statement on the cover of the supplement.The content of the supplement and the advertising within it does not breach section 10 because of the exception in section 12(1)(d)(iii).
+However, Company B has paid Daily Newspaper A for the right to state on the cover of the supplement “Coverage of the Football World Cup finals is brought to you by Company B”.Neither Daily Newspaper A nor Company B has the written authorisation of the major event organiser for Company B's statement on the cover of the supplement.The content of the supplement and the advertising within it does not breach section 10 because of the exception in section 12(1)(d)(iii).
 However, both Daily Newspaper A and Company B are in breach of section 10 because of Company B's statement on the cover of the supplement.

 ### 13 Offences and penalty for breach of section 10
 (1) Every person commits an offence who knowingly breaches section 10.